ForestAdmin/agent-nodejs/docs/agent-customization/actions/responses.md

 ![](../../assets/actions-html-response-success.png)

-For instance in case of error:
+For instance in case of an error:

 ```javascript
 const record = await context.getRecord();